valwade275/balloongame/DocumentationForBalloonGame.md

 # JavaScript Notes

         Initialization:
         let popped = 0;: Initializes a counter to keep track of popped balloons.

-    Event Listener:
-        document.addEventListener('mouseover', function(e) {...});: Listens for mouseover events on the entire document.
-When the mouse moves over an element:
+    balloonHandler Function:
+        This function handles the behavior when a mouseover event occurs.
-            Checks if the element has a class of "balloon".
+        It checks if the element that triggered the event has a class of "balloon".
-            If the condition is met, it changes the background color of the balloon to light gray (#ededed), sets its content to "POP!", increments the popped counter, attempts to remove the event listener for that specific balloon (not properly), and checks if all balloons have been popped.
+        If it's a balloon, it changes its background color to light gray (#ededed), displays "POP!" as text, increments the popped counter, and removes the event listener for that specific balloon.
+This ensures that once a balloon is popped, it no longer responds to mouseover events.

-    Function removeEvent(e):
-        This function is intended to remove the event listener from the specific balloon being interacted with.
-However, it's not properly removing the event listener because the function provided to removeEventListener doesn't match the one added with addEventListener.
-To remove an event listener, the functions must match, which is not the case here.

-    Function checkAllPopped():
+        After popping a balloon, it checks if all 25 balloons have been popped by calling checkAllPopped().

+    document.addEventListener('mouseover', balloonHandler);:
+        Listens for mouseover events on the entire document.
+        When a mouseover event occurs, it triggers the balloonHandler function.

+    checkAllPopped Function:
-        Checks if the number of popped balloons (popped) is equal to 24.
+        Checks if the number of popped balloons (popped) is equal to 25.
-        If 24 balloons have been popped:
+        If 25 balloons have been popped:
             Logs "all popped!" to the console.
             Empties the HTML content of the element with the ID balloon-gallery.
-            Changes the style to display the element with the ID yay-no-balloons (likely a message indicating that all balloons have been popped).
+            Changes the style to display the element with the ID yay-no-balloons, indicating that all balloons have been popped.
 This element is initially hidden (display: none;).

-Don't forget to fix this!!
-The removeEvent function isn't set up to remove the event listener correctly.
-To fix this, I need to define the event handler function separately and then reference it in both addEventListener and removeEventListener.
+This code creates an interactive game where balloons change appearance when hovered over and, once 25 balloons have been popped, triggers a message or action to indicate that all balloons have been popped.
+The event listener ensures that balloons can only be popped once by removing their ability to react to further mouseover events after being popped.